-They are people who understand that their lifestyle and work may be affecting their health and wellbeing and want to make a change and do something about it.
+They are people who understand that their lifestyle or work may be affecting their health and wellbeing and want to make a change and do something about it.

-They are people who are dealing with niggling aches, back pain, bad posture and joint stiffness and who like to exercise safely in small class settings.
+They are people who are dealing with niggling aches, back pain, bad posture and joint stiffness.

 Who will your classes work for?

 Depending on the level or type of support required, there is a class for everyone.
 Our classes welcome all abilities, including complete beginners, so long as you are willing to make a commitment to your fitness and wellness.
 Whatever your level or situation, there is something for you and you can challenge yourself and learn in a fun, friendly environment.